neoconstel/Library-Management-System/README.md

 - global search and custom queryset
 - Startup Script (Perform tasks at startup, e.g creating groups and custom permissions if they don't exist)

+## Further Notes
+- the project currently has a secret key exposed within it. it is left there intentionally and isn't used in production